The Hollywood Bowl: The Story of an L.A. Icon

 Legendary Concerts

-Over the years, the Hollywood Bowl has served as the setting for all manner of moments - sweet, stunning and strange.
+Over the years, the Hollywood Bowl has been the setting for all manner of moments - sweet, stunning and strange.
 In 1923, to celebrate the final payment on the Bowl's debt, the mortgage to the venue was burned on stage.
 Three years later, composer Percy Grainger and Swedish poet Ella Viola Strom were married on stage in front of 22,000 people.
-In 1968, The Doors recorded what many fans consider to be one of the band's best concerts.
-The Beatles, Monty Python, Van Morrison, Morrissey, Ben Harper, and the Dave Matthews Band have also recorded shows at the Bowl.

-Following the annual Playboy Jazz Festival (June 6-7), the 2020 season officially kicks off on June 13 with Brandi Carlile.
-Get your tickets early for perennial favorites like the the July 4th Fireworks Spectacular with The Beach Boys (July 2-4), John Williams: Maestro of the Movies (Sept.
-4-6), and The Sound of Music Sing-A-Long (Sept.
-26).
+Janet Jackson kicks off the 2023 season with Ludacris on June 10.
+Get your tickets early for perennial favorites like the July 4th Fireworks Spectacular with The Beach Boys (July 2-4), John Williams: Maestro of the Movies (July 7-9), and the Sound of Music Sing-A-Long (Sept.
+16).

 LEASE EVENTS